hataehyeok/time_seriesFM/readme.md

     * ```python script_ucr_nn_0.py --method_name trf_tc_c_0000``` for transformer + TimeCLR (the proposed method)
 5. run ```python script_result_0.py``` to get the experiment results.

+## Research

+### Motivation

+Time-series classification on foundation model
+- Good performance in pre-trained domain, but model has difficulties in fine-tuning and overfitting
+- Due to lack of time-series data
+- Missing the temporal information and local pattern in classification

+### Key Idea

+Time-series data aggregation with temporal information
+- ViT(Class token, Representation vector)
+- Pooling(Static temporal pooling, Dynamic temporal pooling) For high performance without large computations, the pre-trained backbone is frozen and fine-tuning is only applied to the downstream task

+### Experiments Setting

+- Data
+  - UCR Time series Classification Archive
+  - Labelled time-series data for a variety of sources including medical, financial, biological, industrial, and environmental

+- Model Architecture
+  - Foundation model are composed with backbone and head

+  - Transformer setting is fixed positional encoding, 4 encoder layer, 64 input size, output size and pre-trained by TimeCLR, which is contrastive learning pre-training method extends SimCLR.
+  - Previous research use class token and ViT based time-series foundation model, which is trained when pre-training process
+  - Output network, projector, classifier also trained on pre-training process